-Advice for Family and Friends
+Advice for the Family and Friends of people suffering with anxiety

 I was asked to write this page so as to try and help partners or friends understand more of what the person they love is going through and how much their help and support is needed at this time.